zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

 In this lab we prepare the source Oracle E-Business Suite instance to be migrated to the Cloud Manager on Oracle Cloud Infrastructure.
 You will copy the API Signing key from the Cloud Manager instance to the source Oracle E-Business Suite environment.
 Then you will create the stage area directories that will hold the backups and the Backup tool.
-You will ensure SSH connectivity between all the nodes: the Node where the Backup tool is deployed, the Application Tier Node, and the Database Tier Node.
+You will ensure SSH connectivity between all the of following nodes: the Node where the Backup tool is deployed, the Application Tier Node, and the Database Tier Node.
 Lastly, you will put the Database in Archive Mode before creating the backup.

 **Estimated Lab Time:** 30 minutes